harrow-philosophy/harrow-philosophy.github.io/library/philosophy/Law/Frederic Bastiat/The Law.md

 Socialism = Legal Plunder
 - Legal Plunder: The plunder of property by means of legislation, ie. State plunder.

-## Plunder
--Plunder: When a portion of wealth is transferred from the person who owns it--without his consent and without compensation, and whether by force or by fraud--to anyone who does not own it.
+Plunder: When a portion of wealth is transferred from the person who owns it--without his consent and without compensation, and whether by force or by fraud--to anyone who does not own it.

-* Without compensation is not a necessary requirement for plunder.
+- Without compensation is not a necessary requirement for plunder.
 Eminent Domain requires "just compensation," but the crucial point is that it is without consent.

-The person who receives the benefits of plunder is not responsible for the act of plundering.
+- The person who receives the benefits of plunder is not responsible for the act of plundering.
 The responsibility lies with those who enact the legal plunder legislation and carry it out.

 ## Recognition
 Identify by examining if a legislation grants the state the power to act "non-criminally" in a way that would be criminal for a citizen to act.